ei-grad/water-pump-timer/README.md

 Firmware and code
 -----------------

-The firmware which is flashed to the board via esptool trough the USB TTY is the micropython firmware binary.
+The firmware which is flashed to the board via esptool through the USB TTY is the micropython firmware binary.
 It shouldn't be compiled manually, just take the latest ESP8266 binary release from http://micropython.org/download#esp8266.